junxit/us-congress-bills-110/bill.md

 It shall be an unlawful employment practice for a covered entity to discriminate against an individual because such individual (1) opposed any practice made an unlawful employment practice by this Act; or (2) made a charge, testified, assisted, or participated in any manner in an investigation, proceeding, or hearing under this Act.

 ## § 6.
-Exemption for religious organizations
+Exemption for Religious Organizations

-This Act shall not apply to a religious organization.
+This Act shall not apply to a corporation, association, educational institution, or society that is exempt from the religious discrimination provisions of title VII of the Civil Rights Acts of 1964 pursuant to section 702(a) or 703(e)(2) of such Act (42 U.S.C.
+2000e–1(a); 2000e–2(e)(2)).

 ## § 7.
 Nonapplication to members of the armed forces; veterans’ preferences